alichdrdzn/sstp-v2ray/README.md

 ```
 sudo snap install --classic certbot
 ```
-Issue a certificate:
+**Issue a certificate:** \
-First set an A record in Cloudflare for your domain to point to your server(Proxy off). the run:
+First set two A record in Cloudflare for your two sub domains to point to your server(**one with proxy off and other with proxy on option**). \
+After that run:
 ```
 certbot certonly --standalone  --key-type rsa
 ```
+The above command will ask you to set your domain name, set both dns that you set in cloudflare. \
 To set certificate for your vpn server, execute vpn utility and go to the default hub. then run:
 ```
 ServerCertSet